 - 1. Verbal or written reminder

 - 2. Removal from group activities

 - 3. Detention

-- 4. Conferences
+- 4 Conferences

 - A. Teacher, student, parent

 - B. Teacher, student, parent, principal

 - C. Teacher, student, parent, principal and other school personnel such as school psychologist

-- 5. Referral to school counselor
+- Referral to school psychologist, School Attendance and Family Resource Teacher and/or a community agency

 - 6. Restitution

 - 7. Emergency removal

 - 8. In-school suspension

 - 9. Out-of-school suspension

 - 10. Suspension from bus privileges

 - 11. Suspension from extracurricular activities

 - 12. Recommendation for expulsion

 - 13. Police involvement